 B. Likewise, Antero has waived consideration of this new issue in this second appeal.
 It is a "longstanding legal maxim" that the "law aids those who are diligent, not those who sleep upon their rights," and that "silence may operate as a waiver of objections to error and irregularities."
 Perrine v.
 E.I. du Pont de Nemours & Co., 225 W. Va.
 482, 601, 694 S.E.2d 815, 934 (2010) (internal quotations omitted).
 These principles "prevent[] a party from making a tactical decision to refrain from objecting and subsequently, should the case turn sour, assigning error."
 Id.
 Waiver is typically invoked at circuit court, but it "has equal force and application at the appellate level."
 Id.
 It requires "a party to present all known arguments or claims to an appellate court before its decision is rendered."
 Id. at 599, 694 S.E.2d at 932.
 And "where an argument could have been raised on an initial appeal" and was not, a litigant cannot raise "that argument on a second appeal following remand."
 Omni Outdoor Advertising, Inc. v.
 Columbia Outdoor Advertising, Inc., 974 S.2d 502, 505 (4th Cir.
-1992).2
+1992).

-2 While federal courts consistently conclude that "an appellant" "waive[s] issues" that "it could have raised in its own first appeal," at times, this rule is relaxed for an appellee on a first appeal.
+&lt;sup>1 While federal courts consistently conclude that "an appellant" "waive[s] issues" that "it could have raised in its own first appeal," at times, this rule is relaxed for an appellee on a first appeal.
 See, e.g., Laitram Corp., v.
 NEC Corp., 115 F.3d 947, 954 (Fed.
 Cir.
 1997).
 In contrast, this Court has deemed arguments not raised in cross-assignment of error waived.
 See, e.g., U.S. Exploration, LLC v.
-Griffin Producing Co., W. Va. , 844 S.E.2d 89, 93 n.3 (2020).
-But here, any difference between the waiver rules for appellants
+Griffin Producing Co., \\\\ W. Va. \\\, 844 S.E.2d 89, 93 n.3 (2020).
+But here, any difference between the waiver rules for appellants and appellees is immaterial because Antero was the initial appellant at Business Court, AR 926, 1636, it could have raised an objection to the prorated oil and gas deduction at that time, and it failed to do so.

 Antero plainly could have raised its objections to the prorated deduction for oil and gas production before remand.
-Again, this deduction was explicitly set forth in Administrative Notice 2016-08, which was issued on January 27, 2016.
-AR 2052.
+Again, this deduction was explicitly set forth in Administrative Notice 2017-08, which was issued on January 27, 2017.
+AR 2054.
 Antero could have objected to this part of its valuation when it protested it original assessment to the Board of Assessment Appeals.
-AR 90.
+AR 943-46.
 But it did not.
 Id.
 Like other producers, it could have objected to this part of its valuation when it originally appealed to circuit court.
-AR 2136-37, AR 2151-52.
+AR 2144, AR 2159.
 But it chose not to do so.
 And if this argument had not been waived by then, it could have raised a cross-assignment of error on this issue during the first appeal.
 But instead, it chose to "focus [its] argument" on the Tax Commissioner's "use of an operating expense 'maximum amount' or 'cap," instead of the prorated deduction "for wells that produce both oil and natural gas."
-AR 2097.
+AR 2103.
 In the first appeal, Antero did not convince this Court that "leaving the residual [20%] percentage operating expense deduction" was appropriate.
 Consol Energy, 242 W. Va. at 224, 832 S.E.2d at 150.
 It cannot now "return to [this Court] to advance different, previously available theories."
 Omni Outdoor Advertising, 974 F.2d at 505.
 Its objections to the prorated deduction for oil and gas production have been waived.